noble3212/WindowsAutomation/README.md

 It has issues accurately descripting tasks- It assumes when an application uses more than 1 core.
 It's at 500%.
 Task manager is better
 # Bot net scanner
 This will scan for applications with few too many DNS queries- This is normal but if something other than microsoft comes up itll tell you
+# Windows user migration
+This will automate the moving of windows profile to another user incase of profile corruption